TKDKid1000/PlexRec/README.md

 - [ ] Documentation 😳
 - [ ] Enable setup through PyPi instead of cloning.
 - [ ] Merge the server URL and token into the config (more of a note to self).
+- [ ] Allow the usage of multiple media servers.
+- [ ] Find a method of managing dynamic IP addresses that will inevitably crash the server.
+- [ ] Create and/or adapt an image/video embedding model for maximum processing capabilities.
+OR use captions for embeddings.
+- [ ] Add threshold with that checks when last watched is a long time ago, and allows that movie to be resuggested.

 ## Contributing